Osborne to slash welfare after next election

-BIRMINGHAM, England Britain's Conservative-led government will trim an extra 10 billion pounds ($16 billion) a year from its welfare budget and make cuts across the board in the next phase of austerity if re-elected, its finance minister said on Monday.
+BIRMINGHAM The Conservative-led government will trim an extra 10 billion pounds a year from its welfare budget and make cuts across the board in the next phase of austerity if re-elected, Chancellor George Osborne said on Monday.

 The 2015 election is likely to be decided on the health of the economy, how fast the deficit should be tackled and what areas of spending and taxation each party would focus on to balance Britain's stretched public finances.